tscswcn/go-web-hello-world/README.md

 we will get Go Web Hello World!

     kubectl run goweb1 --image=tscswcn/go-web-hello-world:v1 --port=8081 --hostport=31080
-yaml file has check in gitlab repo
+yaml file has been checked in gitlab repo

 ------------------------------------